BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-- In the following step upload your '.def' file or copy/paste its contents in the Text box:
+- In the next step, upload your `.def` file or copy/paste its contents into the text box:

 >